MikeBronnikov/Reactproject-socialNetwork/README.md

-here the link to the website https://mikebronnikov.github.io/Reactproject-socialNetwork/ This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Here the link to this social network website https://mikebronnikov.github.io/Reactproject-socialNetwork/

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts